na-na-hi/renget/archive/sfbf5.md

 \>"And, and, maybe we can try...holding claws during it?"
 \>"Oh, am I really blushing?
 I'm sorry, I've just never felt like this before.
 I thought I'd only get to shoot my shot once and that'd be it..."
 \>"Y-yeah, I'd actually really like to go again.
 You're really serious about not eating me, yeah?"
-\>"Then, one more thing...can I...maybe be on top this time?"
+\>"Then, one more thing...can I...maybe be on top this time?"%%

 ---
 ###*Izuchi*

 =============================================

-\>Dear Guildmaster
+%darkgreen%\>Dear Guildmaster%%

-\>I'm interrupting my field work to write this letter to express my displeasure at the recent decision to hold a poll to decide the "most suckable monster cock"
+%darkgreen%\>I'm interrupting my field work to write this letter to express my displeasure at the recent decision to hold a poll to decide the "most suckable monster cock"
 \>Last I checked we are an institution dedicated to the research of monsters, not a den of degenerate zoophiles
 \>However, I am understanding of the reality of the lives of the Hunters and Field Researchers who spend much of their lives alone in the wild, who might begin to feel a kinship with these creatures and perhaps even share a tender, taboo moment with them
 \>This is why I decided to participate as an intellectual exercise, but your decision to reject my nomination of the Izuchi was outrageous